julsfelic/binary_search_tree/README.md

 6. Sketch an algorithm in pseudocode.
   1. Create an empty BinarySearchTree
-  2. Check if BinarySearchTree has a "root" equal to nil
+  2. Create an empty Node
-  3. Create an empty Node
+  3. Place empty Node on the root of the BST
-  4. Check if a Node has data that is nil when created
+  4. Make sure that root points to that node
-  5. Check if a Node has a link to the left that is nil when      created
+  5. GIT
-  6. Check if a Node has a link to the right that is nil when created
+  6.
-  7. GIT
+  7.
   7.
   7.
   8.